-During the year ended December 31, 2023, the following directors are or were members of the Company's audit committee (the "Audit Committee"), a majority of whom were not executive officers, employees or control persons of the Company or of an affiliate of the Company:
+During the year ended December 31, 2024, the following directors are or were members of the Company's audit committee (the "Audit Committee"), a majority of whom were not executive officers, employees or control persons of the Company or of an affiliate of the Company:

 Patrick F.N.
-Anderson Independent(1) Financially literate(2) Kenneth A. Armstrong Independent(1)(3) Financially literate(2) Tony Trahar Non-Independent(1) Financially literate(2)
+Anderson Independent(1) Financially literate(2) Kenneth A. Armstrong Non-independent(1) Financially literate(2) Anthony Trahar Non-Independent(1) Financially literate(2) Samantha Hoe-Richardson Independent(1) Financially literate(2)

 - (1) "Independence" is defined by National Instrument 52-110 Audit Committees ("NI 52-110") as being free from any direct or indirect material relationship with the Company which could, in the view of the Company's board of directors, be reasonably expected to interfere with the exercise of the member's independent judgement.
-Mr. Trahar is not considered to be independent under NI 52-110 as a result of being the nominated board representative of Vision Blue. - (2) "Financially literate" is defined by NI 52-110 as having the ability to read and understand a set of financial statements that present a breadth and level of complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements. - (3) Prior to becoming the interim CEO effective as of March 31, 2024, Kenneth Armstrong was "independent" within the meaning of NI 52-110.
+Mr. Armstrong is not considered independent under NI 51-110 as a result of being Interim President and CEO between April 1, 2024 and October 8, 2025.
+Mr. Trahar is not considered to be independent under NI 52-110 as a result of being the nominated board representative of Vision Blue Resources. - (2) "Financially literate" is defined by NI 52-110 as having the ability to read and understand a set of financial statements that present a breadth and level of complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements.